Aloe pembana L.E.Newton

 This species is native to Tanzania, formerly widespread across Pemba and surrounding islands, now restricted to a small area on Misali Island.

-Aloe pembana, formerly known as Lomatophyllum pembanum, is a succulent with short, erect stems and fleshy, green leaves with white margins and teeth.
-The leaves are arranged in a rosette that offsets from its base to forms large clumps.
-Flowers are red and appear in summer in racemes on a multi-branched inflorescence.
-This succulent is part of a group of Aloes that bear fleshy berries and formerly were classed as a separate group, Lomatophyllum.
+Aloe pembana, formerly known as Lomatophyllum pembanum, is a succulent plant with short erect stems and thick fleshy green leaves with toothed white margins.
+The leaves are arranged in a rosette that offsets from the base to form large clumps.
+Flowers are red and appear in summer arranged in racemes on a multi-branched inflorescence.
+This succulent is part of the Aloe group that bears fleshy berries, formerly classed as a separate genus Lomatophyllum.

-The specific epithet "pembana" derives from "Pemba" and the Latin suffix "ana," and refers to the location in which the species was first discovered.
+The specific epithet "pembana" derives from "Pemba" and the Latin suffix "-ana" and refers to the location where the species was first discovered.

 How to Grow and Care for Aloe pembana